 - Flying: Once you know your dates/times for travel and your funding number, book your flight through UWTravelWise/Concur.
 Do not use any other source or you will not be reimbursed.
 When using the department credit card to book your flight, you must immediately provide a copy of the flight reservation confirmation to Cindy Armour (email@example.com) along with the funding information.
 If you will be arriving early, stay late, or combine business and personal travel, refer to the bottom of this page for more information about required documentation and cost comparisons.

-- Driving: You must become a UW-Madison-authorized driver at least two weeks before you travel.
+- Driving: You must become a UW-Madison authorized driver at least two weeks before you travel.
 Learn about Driver Authorization at the UW-Madison Risk Management website and fill out the appropriate authorization request form.
-Learn about UW-Madison vehicle rental and gas policies.
-You must be a UW-Madison Authorized Driver in order to claim reimbursement for driving a personal or rental vehicle or parking a personal, rental, or fleet vehicle.
+You must be a UW-Madison authorized driver in order to claim reimbursement for driving a personal or rental vehicle or parking a personal, rental, or fleet vehicle.
 All gasoline purchases, regardless of the amount, and all purchases greater than $25 made with personal funds, must be supported by a receipt.

 Meal and expense reimbursement planning

 - Look up UW-Madison reimbursement rates for lodging and meals for your destination city using the UWTravelWIse/Concur rate calculator.

 - If food is provided through the event (e.g., meals are covered through your conference registration fee), you may not claim reimbursement for these meals.

 - Travelers will only be reimbursed up to 75% of the per diem rate for the first and last days of travel.